mayahiro/go-inertia/docs/vite.md

 ## Development Mode

-Set `DevServerURL` to generate tags that load Vite from the dev server.
+Set `DevServerURL` to generate tags that load assets from the Vite dev server.
 Enable `ReactRefresh` when using React.

 ```go
 vite, err := inertia.NewVite(inertia.ViteConfig{